 These meetings are great for keeping safety at the forefront of employees’ minds and sharing timely safety information.
 Due to the short nature of these meetings and not using a quiz to assess the employees’ knowledge, they are often not considered formal safety training sessions.

 Need to Find an Idea for a Safety Presentation?

-Like many of you reading this, the hardest part for me is coming up with a topic I want to speak about.
-The good news is there is an endless amount of topics you can choose to talk about when discussing workplace safety.
+Like many of you reading this, the most difficult part for me is coming up with a topic I want to speak about.
+The good news is there are an endless amount of topics you can choose to talk about when discussing workplace safety.

 Five Ideas for Safety Presentations at Work for Your Next Safety Meeting